User Guide

 Your application can use any logging tool you wish.
 (The JDK logging tools are usually adequate.)

-The WEB4J framework classes (and the example app) use JDK logging.
-It is recommended that you configure JDK logging to view WEB4J's logging output, by configuring the JDK logging tool.
+The WEB4J framework classes (and the example apps) use JDK logging.
+It's recommended that you configure JDK logging to view WEB4J's logging output, by configuring the JDK logging tool.
 You might get away with configuring logging.properties, but in a shared environment on a server, that will likely be inadequate: the Handlers (output files) defined in logging.properties are per JRE, not per web application.
 That means that different web apps will output to the same logging file.
-To address that problem, the LoggingConfig interface and its default LoggingConfigImpl have been provided to allow a programmatic way of configuring logging (if you will permit that somewhat contradictory expression).
-This programmatic style is per class loader, not per JRE, so its Handlers (output files) are not shared between applications.

-Startup Tasks and Code Tables
+Start-up Tasks and Code Tables

 To perform tasks once upon startup, include them in your implementation of StartupTasks.
+In the Fish example app, the implementation loads both code tables and translations into memory.

 In a web application, such items are often presented to the user in a <SELECT> control.